 Sales & CRM: Qualifying leads and answering questions

-In the world of SaaS, chat has quickly become one of the primary ways to interface with a company’s website.
-In mid 2019, a third of respondents to a Drift and Audience survey reported using a site’s online chat feature in order to communicate with a company in the last 12 months.
+In the world of software-as-a-service (SaaS), chat has quickly become one of the primary ways to interface with a company’s website.
+In mid-2020, nearly half of respondents to a Drift and Heinz Marketing survey reported using a site’s chat feature in order to communicate with a company in the last 12 months.

 As customers grow more comfortable with chatbots, enterprises are investing in chat as a sales and customer management tool to help triage customer problems, move users in and out of the sales funnel, and offer a more personalized experience to select customers.

 Going beyond rudimentary chatbot functions, bots at the cutting edge of sales and CRM are starting to perform complex tasks — bringing revenue and productivity gains in the process.